Skip to main content Skip to search Skip to main navigation

 Best Junior/Cadett Results

-Junior champions generally place in the top 1-10 of the overall standings, though some have finished outside the top 10.
-Here are a few juniors who led the overall standings as well.
+Cadett champions generally finish in the top 1-10 of the overall standings, though some have finished outside the top 10.
+Here are a few cadetts who also led the overall standings.

 Year